UniFormal/uniformal.github.io/doc/applications/intellij.md

 ### Getting data to work with

 - In the project-view on the left, select the *MathHub* view to get an overview over all available MMT archives on [MathHub](http://gl.mathhub.info).
 You can *git clone* them via right-clicking an archive and choosing *Install archive*.
-Note: on Windows, `lmh` (an tool to pull archives from MathHub) uses  the command `sh --login -c git ...`.
+Note: on Windows, `lmh` (a tool to pull archives from MathHub) uses  the command `sh --login -c git ...`.
 Thus, you need to have `sh` as well as `git` on your PATH.
 This is easiest accomplished by having installed Git the usual way and adding `C:\Program Files\Git\bin` -- which contains `sh` to your PATH.

 ### Notes on automatic type checking